-Activity / Action ID Management Action Priority 1/2/3 Target for Implementation Planned Duration Estimated cost (per action per time, exclusive of staff time) Rationale Impleme entation and monitoring 1 Establish a Koala Advisory Group to monitor the implementation of management activities identified in this Plan.
-1 Within one year of adoption of the Plan Annually \$0 - \$500 Monitor implementation of plan 2 Provide a bi-annual public report on the implementation of the plan and the status of the koala population and habitat in Ballina Shire. М Within two years of adoption of the Plan Bi-annually \$501 - \$5000 Provide transparency of process and consistent flow of information.
-3 Establish a four-yearly monitoring program to assess the status of the koala population.
-M Four years after adoption of the Plan Four yearly \$10 000 - \$20 000 Monitor koala population.
+Activity / Action ID Management Action Priority 1/2/3 Target for Implementation Planned Return Interval Estimated cost (per action per time, exclusive of staff time) Rationale Impleme ntation and monitoring 1 Establish a Koala Advisory Group to monitor the implementation of management activities identified in this Plan.
+1 Initiation within one year of adoption of the Plan Annually \$250 Monitor implementation of plan.
+Provide an ongoing role for organisations involved in developing the CKPoM.
+2 Provide a public report on the implementation of the plan and the status of the koala population and habitat in Ballina Shire.
+2 First report within two years of adoption of the Plan Four yearly \$500 Provide transparency of process and consistent flow of information.
+Support community education about the koala population.
+3 Establish a regular monitoring program to assess the status of the koala population.
+2 Four - five years after adoption of the Plan Four yearly \$10,000 - \$20,000 Monitor koala population.
 Monitor effectiveness of actions and provide scientific basis for decision-making.
-4 Incorporate koala habitat outcomes associated with development approvals into a compliance program to ensure long-term viability of food tree and habitat compensation measures.
-M Within three years of adoption of the Plan Ongoing \$0 - \$500 Monitor effectiveness of conditions.
-Ensure equity of application of conditions.
-Ensure compliance with conditions.